 For me its coaching.
 I love volleyball and I love teaching kids about the game.
 Last year my Senior Boys team from Winston Knoll won the city championship, the gold medal that was presented to me that day hangs around my rearview mirror in my car as a constant reminder when things get tough.

 I’ve had some pretty bad days, days where I’m not sure what to do, days when I look into my future and for some reason it is a dark and negative picture (though nothing compared to Gabrielle).
 That all goes away when I get in my car and see that medal.
 It’s a constant reminder that I’m here in this world for a different reason than just having a job and getting by.
-It tells me that Continue Reading
+It tells me that there is more to life than money, work and what society calls success.
+Continue Reading

 The speed networking session worked.
 We brought strangers together, from a lawyer to hand-full of entrepreneurs, learned about them and increased our networks reach all within a span of 3 hours.
 Want someone else’s opinion on how it went, ask Ryan.